awl4114awl/port-scan-investigation-mde/README.md

 ## 🧩 Step 4 | Confirm Execution Source

-After expanding the time window, I refined the query to isolate all **PowerShell commands** that bypassed execution policy — a common indicator of scripted or potentially malicious automation.
+After expanding the time window, I refined the query to isolate all **PowerShell commands** that bypassed execution policy — a common indicator of scripted or potentially malicious automation:

 ```kql
 DeviceProcessEvents